The All New Toyota GR 86 has made its world debut and becomes the third Toyota model to bare the GR badge, following the GR Supra and GR Yaris.

-This all-new model builds on the essential fun-to-drive characteristics the original GT86 possessed and pushes to boundaries even further with more power and a lighter body.
-In fact, the all-new Toyota GR 86 is expected to be the lightest four-seater coupe in its class thanks to clever weight saving initiatives such as aluminum body and roof panels.
+This All New model builds on the essential fun-to-drive characteristics the original GT86 possessed and pushes to boundaries even further with more power and a lighter body.
+In fact, the All New Toyota GR 86 is expected to be the lightest four-seater coupe in its class thanks to clever weight saving initiatives such as aluminium body and roof panels.

 Handling and stability are further improved thanks to the development of functioning aerodynamic components, such as the side rocker panels and front air ducts.